ARMmbed/uvisor/docs/core/PORTING.md

     ...
 ```

 Make sure that no static initialization (zeroing the BSS section, loading data from flash to SRAM) happens before the uVisor initialization.
-Even setting a single global variable before `uvisor_init()` and then referring to it later on might result in data corruption.
+Even setting a single global variable before `uvisor_init()` and then referring to it later can result in data corruption.

-The conditional guards that we used in the example above rely on the `FEATURE_UVISOR` and `UVISOR_SUPPORTED` symbols, which will be covered shortly.
+The conditional guards in the example above rely on the `FEATURE_UVISOR` and `UVISOR_SUPPORTED` symbols, which this guide will cover in the [Library deployment section](#library-deployment).

 ### Linker script
 [Go to top](#overview)

-> Note: Since currently uVisor only supports the [GCC ARM Embedded](https://launchpad.net/gcc-arm-embedded) toolchain, only instructions for the GCC `ld` linker script are provided.
+> Note: Because uVisor only supports the [GNU ARM Embedded](https://launchpad.net/gcc-arm-embedded) Toolchain, this guide only provides instructions for the GCC `ld` linker script.

-To enforce the security model, we need to place uVisor at a specific location in memory, and give uVisor specific information about the rest of the memory map.
+To enforce the security model, place uVisor at a specific location in memory and give uVisor specific information about the rest of the memory map.
 These symbols live in the `ld` linker script.

-The snippet below can be used as a template for your `ld` linker script.
+You can use the snippet below as a template for your `ld` linker script.

-Please note that every occurrence of `...` identifies parts of the existing linker script that have been omitted here for clarity.
-You will find details and requirements for each section in a table below.
+Please note that every occurrence of `...` identifies part of the existing linker script that has been omitted here for clarity.
+You can find details and requirements for each section in a table below.

 The linker script template below relies on the following assumptions:

-* The device has one flash memory, which is shared between the uVisor and the rest of the OS/app.
+- The device has one flash memory, which the uVisor and the rest of the OS/app share.
-* The device has one SRAM memory.
+- The device has one SRAM memory.
-    * This can be shared between the uVisor and the OS/app.
+    - The uVisor and the OS/app can share it.
-    * Alternatively, uVisor can be placed in a separate, faster memory (e.g. a TCM).
+    - Alternatively, you can place uVisor in a separate, faster memory (for example, a TCM).

 ```ld
 ...